OUR PHILOSOPHY

 References:

 Bronfenbrenner, U. (1979).
-The Ecology of Human Development: Experiments by Nature and Design.
+The Ecology of Human Development.
 Harvard University Press.

 Fox, S., Scheffler, I., & Marom, D. (2003).
 Visions of Jewish Education.
 Cambridge University Press.